saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

    <img src={useBaseUrl('img/api-fortress/2022/04/how-to-set-var.png')} alt="set variable"/>

-4. Once the token has been saved as variable we can proceed adding the second call and use that token in the Request Body.
+4. Once the token has been saved as variable, you can proceed adding the second call and use that token in the Request Body.

    ```text
    Content-Type: application/json